Hood scoop

-A hood scoop (North American English) or bonnet scoop (Commonwealth English), sometimes called bonnet airdam and air dam, is an upraised component on the hood of a motor vehicle that either allows a flow of air to directly enter the engine compartment, or appears to do so.
+A hood scoop (North American English) or bonnet scoop (Commonwealth English), sometimes called bonnet airdam and air dam, is an upraised component on the hood of a motor vehicle that either allows air to directly enter the engine compartment or appears to do so.
 It has only one opening and is closed on all other sides.
-Its main function is to allow a direct flow of air to the engine, hence the need for it to be upraised so as to effectively channel air to the engine compartment.
-It may be closed, and thus purely decorative, or serve to enhance performance in several possible ways.
+Its upraised design allows it to effectively channel air directly into the engine compartment without the need to pass through the normal intake ducting.
+Some hood scoops are always closed and serve as decoration rather than performance.

 Hood scoop functions

 Cool air

 In most modern vehicles, internal combustion engines "breathe" under-hood air or air ducted from under the front bumper through plastic and rubber tubing.
-The high operating temperatures in the engine compartment result in intake air that is 28°C (82°F) or warmer than the ambient temperature, and, consequently, less dense.
+The high operating temperatures in the engine compartment result in intake air that is 28°C (82°F) or warmer than the ambient temperature and consequently, less dense.
 A hood scoop can provide the engine with cooler, denser outside air, increasing power.